 Sculpture in the City

-Self-guided walking tours and offerings produced by our neighbors are being gathered to tell stories about our city, the art found in its public spaces, and the architecture of its buildings.
-Links to that content will be added below as it is submitted.
-Coming soon, you’ll also be able to sign up for in-person guided tours as they can be arranged.
-Check back for more information on guided tours.
+Sign up for an outdoor art talk to learn more from Wadsworth curators, conservators, and education staff.
+Self-guided walking tours and offerings produced by our neighbors will be gathered below to tell stories about our city, the art found in its public spaces, and the architecture of its buildings.
 We welcome submissions of historical, architectural, and public art information to be added to this page’s developing resource list.
 Send us an email with a link to your recommended content.

 Revolutionary Hartford – Courtesy of Connecticut’s Old State House